FutureAxolotl/snazzy-dotfiles/README.md

 * Treemacs Emacs package installed for a sidebar that shows files
 * Tremacs-All-The-Icons Emacs package installed for the icons in Treemacs
 * Vterm Emacs package installed for an Emacs terminal emulator
+* Bongo Emacs package installed with some of its backends if you want a music player in Emacs (optional)
 * Polybar
 * Pfetch
 * Feh